graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Explanatory Text **

-Each named operation definitions must be unique within a document when referred to by its name.
+Each named operation definition must be unique within a document when referred to by its name.

 For example the following document is valid: